A blockchain platform which makes building applications a joy.

 Open source code

 MultiChain is open source under the GPLv3 license, available on Github.
+We also offer commercial licenses for those wishing to integrate MultiChain into a proprietary software solution – please contact us for details.

 Tools and libraries